dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/breadcrumb/demos.md

 ### Single Breadcrumb

-When you only want a single button for `back`, this variant is recommended and default when neither `data` or `children` is present.
+When you only want a single button for `back`, this variant is recommended and default when neither `data` nor `children` is present.

 <BreadcrumbSingle />